aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   cl_sh_flr_done – Asserted for a single clock to acknowledge the FLR.
 This must be asserted in response to sh_cl_flr_assert.
     Note due to pipeline delays it is possible sh_cl_flr_assert is asserted for some number of clocks after cl_sh_flr_done.

 ## PCIe Endpoint Presentation to Instance

 There are two PCIe Physical Functions (PFs) presented to the F1 instance:

--   Management PF – This PF is used for management of the FPGA using the [FPGA Management Tools](../../sdk/management/fpga_image_tools/README.md), including monitoring FPGA metrics and AFI managment actions.
+-   Management PF – This PF is used for management of the FPGA using the [FPGA Management Tools](../../sdk/management/fpga_image_tools/README.md), including monitoring FPGA metrics and performing AFI management actions.

 -   Application PF (AppPF)– The AppPF is used for  CL specific functionality.

 ### Management PF

-The management PF details are provided for reference to help understanding the PCIe mapping from an F1 instance.
+The Management PF details are provided for reference to help understanding the PCIe mapping from an F1 instance.
 This interface is strictly used for AWS FPGA Management Tools, and does not support any interface with the CL code.

 The Management PF exposes:

 a)  Amazon’s specific and fixed PCIe VendorID (0x1D05) and DeviceID.

-b)  Two BARs with 4KB size.

-c)  Single MSI-X interrupt.
+b)  THree BARs:
+      * BAR0 - 16KB
+      * BAR2 - 16KB
+      * BAR4 - 4MB

-d)  No BusMaster support.
+c)  No BusMaster support.

-e)  A range of 32-bit addressable registers.
+d)  A range of 32-bit addressable registers.

 The Management PF is persistent throughout the lifetime of the instance, and it will not be reset or cleared (even during the AFI Load/Clear process).